krawaller/krawaller.github.io/_source/files/posts/reactfollowup.md

 ###React Memory Game version 2

 A week ago I wrote a [case study on a small React experiment](../a-react-js-case-study), a memory game I whipped up to learn the ins and outs of React.
-Here's the game in an iframe again (here's a [link](http://blog.krawaller.se/reactexperiment/) if you want it in a separate tab), to save you from hopping back to check it out.
+Here's the game in an iframe again (here's a [link](http://blog.krawaller.se/reactexperiment/) if you want it in a separate tab), to save you from hopping back to refresh your memory (...).
 The repo, as before, can be found [here](https://github.com/krawaller/reactexperiment/).

 <iframe src='http://blog.krawaller.se/reactexperiment/' style="height:240px;width:100%"></iframe>